 Once again, not a long visit, but definitely one of the best.
 I think it’s for Cinque Terre that I say, while Ghent is still my favorite city I have visited in my travels so far, Italy is my favorite country.
 Between the food, the spectacular countryside, the history and the great culture, it is definitely a wonderful area.
 There are some drawbacks, but none of them existed in Cinque Terre.

-And if you ever make it there, definitely plan to walk the trail between the villages, preferably spread out over several days, which I plan to do myself sometime in the future.
+And if you ever make it there, definitely plan to walk the trail between the villages, preferably spread out over several days, which I plan to do myself some time in the future.
+You can also read this great article on 20 tips for a Cinque Terre trip.